apache/cxf/distribution/src/main/release/samples/integration/jca/inbound-mdb/README.txt

 2. Navigate to tree menu: Applications -> Install new Applications

-3. On the "Preparing for the application installation" page, select the "Local path" radio button if this sample is located in the same machine as the WebSphere server.
+3. On the "Preparing for the application installation" page, select the "Local path" radio button if this sample is located in the same machine that you are running the web browser.
 Otherwise, select the "Server path" radio button.
 Specify or browse to the path j2ee-archives/greeterejb.jar file in this sample.
 Then, click the "Next" button.

 4. Click the "Next" button on the "Step 1: Select installation options" page.